 Having a place that you can call your own offers a number of benefits.
 First and foremost, it’s the sense of security.
 If your house is paid off, come what may, you will not end up homeless.
-Secondly, if you rent a place the landlord will inevitable have a list of dos and don’ts, and sometimes they can make little sense.
-Some limitations can be understandable, like you are not allowed to have a cat or a dog because of the fur and the mess they can leave.
+Secondly, if you rent a place, the landlord will inevitably have a list of dos and don’ts, and sometimes they can make little sense.
+Some limitations can be understandable, like you not being allowed to have a cat or a dog because of the fur and the mess they can leave.
 Others can sound quite dystopian – for instance, forbidding you to have anyone over for a visit.
 Anyway, the limitations of a rented place can really get under your skin.

 The disadvantages of home ownership mainly stem from the entry price.
-I mean, buying a place, even on mortgage, is a financially audacious decision in the current economy.
+I mean, buying a place, even on a mortgage, is a financially audacious decision in the current economy.
 You have to have a high-paid job that you are sure you will still have in 10-15 years from now on.
-Another possible disadvantage is that once you buy a place you are going to be stuck in that area for quite a while.
+Another possible disadvantage is that once you buy a place, you are going to be stuck in that area for quite a while.
 Some dread such territorial commitment, and understandably so.

 What role does location play in the value of a property?